flatpak/flat-manager/README.md

 Database
 --------

-repo-manager uses a postgresql database to store information, and requires you to specity the address to it in the DATABASE_URL environment variable.
+flat-manager uses a postgresql database to store information, and requires you to specity the address to it in the DATABASE_URL environment variable.
 The default .env points this at: